|

 Although

 not really a racing car the DRK deserves a place on this web site.
+The original idea for the car was formed between a good friend and myself

 and by the mid 1980's the DRK had forged its place in the kit car field,